Gnetophyta: Ecology and morphology

-Fossil Gnetophyta

-Knowledge of gnetophyte history through fossil discovery has increased greatly since the 1980s.
-Gnetophyte fossils have been found that date from the Permian and the Triassic.
-Fossils dating back to the Jurassic have been found, though whether or not they belong to the gnetophytes is uncertain.
-Overall, the fossil record is richest in the early Cretaceous, with fossils of plants, seeds, and pollen have been found that can clearly be assigned to the gnetophytes.

 Classification

-With just three well-defined genera within an entire division, there still is understandable difficulty in establishing an unambiguous interrelationship among them; in earlier times matters were even more difficult and we find for example Pearson in the early 20th century speaking of the class Gnetales, rather than the order.
+With just three well-defined genera within an entire division, there has been difficulty in establishing an unambiguous interrelationship among them; in earlier times matters were even more difficult, with Pearson in the early 20th century discussing about the class Gnetales, rather than the order.
 G.H.M.
 Lawrence referred to them as an order, but remarked that the three families were distinct enough to deserve recognition as separate orders.
 Foster & Gifford accepted this principle, and placed the three orders together in a common class for convenience, which they called Gnetopsida.
 In general the evolutionary relationships among the seed plants still are unresolved, and the Gnetophyta have played an important role in the formation of phylogenetic hypotheses.
 Molecular phylogenies of extant gymnosperms have conflicted with morphological characters with regard to whether the gymnosperms as a whole (including gnetophytes) comprise a monophyletic group or a paraphyletic one that gave rise to angiosperms.
 At issue is whether the Gnetophyta are the sister group of angiosperms, or whether they are sister to, or nested within, other extant gymnosperms.
 Numerous fossil gymnosperm clades once existed that are morphologically at least as distinctive as the four living gymnosperm groups, such as Bennettitales, Caytonia and the glossopterids.
 When these gymnosperm fossils are considered, the question of gnetophyte relationships to other seed plants becomes even more complicated.
 Several hypotheses, illustrated below, have been presented to explain seed plant evolution.
-Morphological studies have supported a close relationship between Gnetophyta, Bennettitales and the Erdtmanithecales.
+Some morphological studies have supported a close relationship between Gnetophyta, Bennettitales and the Erdtmanithecales.

-Recent research by Lee, Cibrian-Jaramillo, et al. (2011) suggests that the Gnetophyta are a sister group to the rest of the gymnosperms, contradicting the anthophyte hypothesis, which held that gnetophytes were sister to the flowering plants.
+Research by Lee, Cibrian-Jaramillo, et al. (2011) suggested that the Gnetophyta are a sister group to the rest of the gymnosperms, contradicting the anthophyte hypothesis, which held that gnetophytes were sister to the flowering plants.